This Country Music Tailor Is Known As 'The Rhinestone Rembrandt'

 "Well, I grew up in love with the Lone Ranger.
 And I was 5 years old walking 6 miles from the little town where I was born to the big towns to see the episodes of The Lone Ranger," he says.
 "And then as an adult, I got to make his uniform, his mask.
 That was the most glorious moment of my life."

-Then Morelia asks her dad a more serious question — "Would you ever think about retirement?" — to which he initially gives a less than serious response — "Yeah, I retired this morning.
+Then Morelia asks her dad a more serious question — "Would you ever think about retirement?" — to which he initially gives a less than serious response.
+"Yeah, I retired this morning.
 I put new tires on."

 But then Manuel gives his daughter a real answer: "No, I don't.
 I don't believe in that.
 I'm enjoying life and, and people keep giving me checks for it.
 You know, if I was away from my shop, I probably wouldn't be able to last more than 15 days.
 The sewing machine and the needle and the thimble, that's it for me, you know."